 Extract of Ginkgo biloba

-For close to 2800 years, we’ve known about the medicinal properties of Ginkgo biloba, an ancient tree that has existed for some 300 million years.
+For close to 2,800 years, we have known about the medicinal properties of Ginkgo biloba, an ancient tree that has existed for some 300 million years.
 It is the leaves which are most highly prized because of their rich content in terpenes, particularly ginkgolides and bilobalides, as well in various polyphenol and flavonol compounds.

 Extracts of Ginkgo biloba influence neuronal metabolism by improving the capture of glucose and oxygen.
 This is due to the action of bilobalides on the mitochondria, the small organelles involved in the conversion and use of energy.
 This same compound also prevents lipid peroxidation in the brain with the help of ginkgolides, by increasing the activity of glutathione transferase, an endogenous antioxidant.
 This effect is enhanced by flavonoids which protect brain cells from free radicals (34).